 There results a self that is somewhat of a tragedian, which laments the original sense of self and its feelings of security aboard a boat with definite direction and an already furnished life-purpose, but beside that self is another “self” that has somehow triumphed, not despite of – but because of – the chaos.
 This is the doubling of the self that we constantly meet within Marechera’s work.
 The fact that the ‘tragedy’ of one’s life produced unexpected benefits is harder to speak of in direct, everyday language, since it goes against the grain of rational expectations.
 This knowledge pertains to the ‘shamanic” aspect of the self, which gives the subject access to a level of reality that is generally denied by those who are uncomfortable with being “wrecked” out of one’s wounds.

 N.B.
-Nietzsche experienced existential ruptures when his father died suddenly, an event depicted by the image of the howling dog in Thus Spoke Zarathustra.
-He experienced another such disaster when his first book, The Birth of Tragedy, was poorly received, causing him to review everything about his philosophical approach and his relationship to the world.
-This pattern seems to have continued with his being rejected by Lou Salome, leading to the writing of Thus Spoke Zarathustra.
-Thus, every loss was turned into a productive gain.
+Nietzsche experienced traumatic awakenings when his father died suddenly, an event depicted by the image of the howling dog in Thus Spoke Zarathustra.
+He had earlier experienced such when his first book, The Birth of Tragedy, was poorly received, and when he succumbed to extreme illness and had to quit his professorial position.
+All these led to a sinking more deeply into the unconscious mind and resulted in aphilosophical deepening of his ideas.

 The corrective to Nietzsche‘s self-sacrifice via elitism or “transcendence” is of course Georges Bataille, who is clearly of the left and addresses the problems of modernity as a closer contemporary to you or I.